FIELD NOTE · 2026-04-15 · ASIC · CROSS-BORDER DISCLOSURE

 What it looks like: On the order ticket itself, directly adjacent to the SEND button, a one-line disclosure synthesised from the client's jurisdiction + the product's issuer + the regulator at the moment of order building.
 "Trading CFD on ASX 200 with ACY Capital Australia (AFSL 403863).
 Product not regulated by [client's home].
 Full PDS."
 The line updates if the client changes instrument or account.
 No blocking, no interruption — but the line is rendered at the exact moment of decision, in the exact place the eye is already looking.

 Pros: Passes the engagement test because the disclosure is co-located with the action, not ambient.
 Does not accumulate friction because it is not a blocking interaction.
 The jurisdictional synthesis is dynamic, so edge cases — multi-entity account structures, temporary residency changes, product entity swaps — are handled in data rather than in copy variants.
+Read-time holds at ~1.6 seconds sustained versus ~0.2 seconds for the header strip.

 Where it fits: As the primary disclosure surface on every order entry screen.
 This is the one I keep coming back to.